cswbrian/ai-cocktail-crawler/README.md

 # Cocktail Crawler Project

-This project is a cocktail information crawler that fetches detailed cocktail recipes and information using the Gemini API, with support for standardization and bilingual data processing.
+This project is a cocktail information crawler that fetches detailed cocktail recipes and information using the Gemini API, with support for standardization, bilingual data processing, and automatic cocktail categorization.

 ## Prerequisites